 Invertebrates are a vital component of biodiversity and ecosystem function, and current trends across the globe suggest their rapid decline at an alarming rate.
 In order to understand the scale and nature of the threats and risks that these species face, it is important to assess Israel’s invertebrates in an objective and systematic way.

 In this ambitious and important project, we aim to assess the risk of extinction for Israel’s endemic and endangered invertebrate species according to the global standard IUCN Red List criteria.
-The project is still in its pilot phase and will begin the main phase in 2020.
+The project has begun its main phase in 2020.

 We welcome contribution from experts regarding species distribution, ecological knowledge of species and habitat related threats.